Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Description of Proposed Scenarios and Policies

 \subsubsection{Offense Scenarios}

-In all of our four offense scenarios as shown in Fig.~\ref{fig:scenarios}, we explicitly modelled the initial state distribution in using \scenic and implicitly specified the behaviors to environment players by assigning the rule-based AI bots provided by Google Research Football (GRF) to control all non-RL players.
+In all of our six offense scenarios as shown in Fig.~\ref{fig:scenarios} and \ref{fig:scenarios2}, we explicitly modelled the initial state distribution in using \scenic and implicitly specified the behaviors to environment players by assigning the rule-based AI bots provided by Google Research Football (GRF) to control all non-RL players.

 \textbf{Hard Crossing}: A very common scenario in real soccer games: 2 of our players along are guarded by 3 of the opponent players, in an interleaved manner, along the line of the penalty box.
 Another of our player at the edge of the field is attempting a cross.